chuot/rdio-scanner/README.md

 #
 # Calls older than this number of days will be expunge from the database.
 RDIO_PRUNEDAYS=30

+# Rdio Scanner allow download
+#
+# Allow users to download calls from the search pane.
+# This option is true by default.
+RDIO_ALLOW_DOWNLOAD=false

+# Rdio Scanner use group
+#
+# Allow talkgroup activation/deactivation based on their assigned group
+# (from the talkgroup CSV files).
+Depending on your setup, you can turn off
+# this feature.
+#
+# This option is true by default
+RDIO_ALLOW_DOWNLOAD=false
 ```

 ## Updating Rdio Scanner thereafter